bmcbride/gps-map/README.md

 ## Leaflet Configurations & Other Niceties
 Below are a few of the Leaflet configurations I found useful on this project.

-- **Disabling Map Zoom Snapping** - Setting the map zoomSnap value to 0 makes pinch zooming on mobile much more fluid.
+- **Disabling Map Zoom Snapping** - Setting the map `zoomSnap` value to `0` makes pinch zooming on mobile much more fluid.

 - **Auto-scaling Tile Layers** - Most web services covering large areas serve tiles up to a maximum zoom level of 18.
 The USGS base maps are only cached up to zoom level 16.
-Specifying a maxZoom for the map at 22 and setting the maxNativeZoom for the tile layers allows for auto-scaling or overzooming when you have an MBTiles overlay with zoom levels greater than your basemap.
+Specifying a `maxZoom` for the map at `22` and setting the `maxNativeZoom` for the tile layers allows for auto-scaling or overzooming when you have an MBTiles overlay with zoom levels greater than your basemap.
 Basically, this allows you to zoom in nice and deep, regardless of the layers added to the map.

 - **Disabling *updateWhenIdle* Setting for MBTiles** - By default on mobile, tile layers are only loaded once a map pan has ended.
 This is set to prevent too many web requests impacting navigation.
-Setting this false on MBTiles layers makes them load quicker for  more seamless navigation.
+Setting `updateWhenIdle` to `false` on MBTiles layers makes them load quicker for more seamless navigation.

 - **Vector Feature Selection** - Leaflet makes it easy to open a popup window when a feature is clicked/tapped, but for line features especially, there's no visual way to detect the actual line segment selected.
 The app includes a 'select' layer to highlight the feature you've selected.